Simple Modal Types for Functional Reactive Programming

 \subsection{GUI Application}

-Figure~\ref{fig:gui-lib} implements the interface for a very simple GUI library.
-It defines a \ensuremath{\Conid{Widget}} type to represent the hierarchical structure of a GUI consisting of two basic widget types -- buttons and text fields -- as well as building blocks to place widgets next to each other horizontally ($\ensuremath{\Conid{NextTo}}$) or vertically (\ensuremath{\Conid{Above}}).
-A widget may also be \ensuremath{\Conid{Empty}} if we don't wish to display anything, and it can be made dynamic ($\ensuremath{\Conid{Dyn}}$), which means that it is described by a signal and thus may change over time.
+Fig.~\ref{fig:gui-lib} implements the interface for a very simple GUI library.
+It defines a \ensuremath{\Conid{Widget}} type to represent the hierarchical structure of a GUI consisting of two basic widget types -- buttons and text fields -- and stack widgets that can place several widgets next to each other (horizontally or vertically).

-The parameters of widgets are described using signals, so that these may change over time.
+The attributes of widgets, such as their colour, are described using signals, so that these may change over time.
 In addition, widgets may produce events, e.g.\ when a button is pressed or the user types text into a text field.
-Such events and their accompanying data are sent on channels.
-To this end, a button has a signal of type \ensuremath{\Chan\;\mathrm{1}}, so that when the button is pressed the button's channel receives a unit value; and the text field has a channel of type \ensuremath{\Chan\;\Conid{String}}, so that when the text field's contents change we receive the new content on that channel.
+Such events and their accompanying data are sent on channels: A button has a channel of type \ensuremath{\Chan\;\mathrm{1}}, so that when the button is pressed, the button's channel receives a unit value; and the text field has a channel of type \ensuremath{\Chan\;\Conid{String}}, so that when the text field's contents change, we receive the new contents on that channel.